 Certified Occupational Therapy Assistant

-Adrienne Wilde A 1998 graduate of Central Missouri State University (now University of Central Missouri) with a Masters of Science in Speech Language Pathology, Adrienne Wilde has worked at Capital Region as a therapist for 14 years, 12 of those years working specifically with pediatric patients.
-Main areas of interest include dysphagia, oral aversion, apraxia, articulation and child language disorders.
+Adrienne Wilde A 1998 graduate of Central Missouri State University (now University of Central Missouri) with a Masters of Science in Speech-Language Pathology, Adrienne Wilde has worked at Capital Region Medical Center as a therapist since 1998.
+Adrienne's main areas of interest include dysphagia, oral aversion, apraxia, articulation, auditory processing disorder and child language disorders.
 She works with the pediatric through the geriatric population improving their communication, language and/or swallowing deficits.
 She holds certifications in First Aid, CPR and is a First Steps Provider.

 Jennifer (Nikki) Gaylord Nikki Gaylord is a 1999 graduate of Southeast Missouri State University with a Master of Arts in Communication Disorders.
 She has worked in the field of Speech-Language Pathology for over 15 years with pediatric and adult populations.
 Nikki has worked at Capital Region Medical Center since 2010.
-Nikki’s primary areas of interest include neurological disorders, augmentative/alternative communication, child language disorders, dysphagia, and sensory processing/praxis disorders.
+Nikki’s primary areas of interest include neurological disorders, augmentative/alternative communication, child language disorders, dysphagia and sensory processing/praxis disorders.
 She has extensive experience in sign language, therapeutic listening and sensory integration.
 Nikki holds certifications in First Aid and CPR.

 Carolyn is a Physical Therapy Assistant with a degree from Linn State Technical College Physical Therapy Assistant Program.
-She has 14 years experience in outpatient physical therapy providing services for pediatrics through geriatrics.
-Therapy techniques include neuromuscular reeducation, therapeutic exercise, aquatic therapy exercise, pediatrics, Strain counterstrain techniques and Kinesio taping.
+She has been working at Capital Region Medical Center since 2005, providing services for pediatrics through geriatrics.
+Therapy techniques include neuromuscular reeducation, therapeutic exercise, aquatic therapy exercise, pediatrics, strain counterstrain techniques and Kinesio taping.
 She has additional training with childhood developmental disorders, ambulation intervention including hip and gait biomechanics and study of orthotic management, pre –gait for the 0-3 population and sports safety for children.
 She is certified in First Steps and CPR.